 0.00% |

 On rare occasions, players have the option to use late surrender after splitting a pair.
-Making this move unfortunately has no effect on their long-term expectation, neither increasing it nor decreasing it.
+Unfortunately, this move has no effect on their long-term expectation; it neither increases nor decreases it.

 Early Surrender in Online Blackjack Games

 The variation derives its name from the fact it uses five full decks of cards.
-Additionally, this is a no-peek game where the dealer does not take any hole cards.
-Instead, they receive a single faceup card at the initial deal and draw a second one only after players have made their decisions.
+Additionally, this is a no-peek game in which the dealer does not take a hole card.
+Instead, they receive a single face-up card at the initial deal and draw a second one only after players have made their decisions.

-To add insult to injury, early surrender is only permitted against the dealer’s 10, which takes away 0.39% of your expected value.
-Other than that, the rest of the rules are rather decent as you can see below.
+To add insult to injury, early surrender is only permitted against the dealer’s 10, which cuts the house edge by 0.24%.
+Other than that, the rest of the rules are rather decent, as you can see below.
 The variation is available in multi-hand format, allowing you to play up to five betting spots simultaneously.

-The correct plays for early surrender against the dealer’s 10 under this ruleset are to fold when you have hard 14, 15, and 16.
-Early surrender versus the dealer’s ten-value card is also recommended with paired 7s and paired 8s.
+The correct plays for early surrender against the dealer’s 10 under this ruleset are to fold when you have hard 14, 15, or 16.
+Early surrender against the dealer’s ten-value card is also recommended with pairs of 7s and 8s.